tangentsoft/pidp8i/doc/os8-run.md

 ## TODOs:

-* Allow underscore and dash in mount options.
 * What happens if we don't have a done command in the script?
 * Add restart command.
 * Allow whitespace on the pal8 command line.